-This makes cash flow management easier because instead of the need to sell stocks to withdraw capital, dividend investors can simply hold the underlying stock and withdraw cash from the dividend payments.
+This makes cash flow management easier because instead of the need to sell stocks to withdraw funds, dividend investors can simply hold the underlying stock and withdraw cash from the dividend payments.

-For example, if you retire and your only taxable income comes from eligible dividends, using dividend tax credits can reduce your federal and provincial taxes to nearly $0 for up to the first ~$60,000 in dividend income!
+For example, if you’re retired and your only taxable income comes from eligible dividends, the Federal Dividend Tax Credit can reduce your income taxes to nearly $0 for up to the first approximately $60,000 in dividend income.

 The focus of the growth investor is to invest in small, emerging companies that are poised to grow at an above-average pace.

 These companies generally reinvest their profits into the business instead of paying dividends.
 This is to accelerate their rate of growth and potential for capital appreciation (stock price increases).